jgilfoil/cluster-infra/README.md

  5. skip all featured server snaps

 ## Spin up VM Control client
-This VM is used to install all the tools and configuration required to deploy and manage the cluster infrastructure.
+This VM is contains all the tools and configuration required to deploy and manage the cluster infrastructure.
+The [provision_control_vm.yml](./provision_control_vm.yml) playbook will take care of most of the setup.
 ```
 vagrant up
 vagrant ssh